- About Google Cloud Storage

 If you don't use the default bucket, you'll need to activate Cloud Storage.
 If you choose this, there is no free quota and any data stored in Cloud Storage is charged the usual Cloud Storage data storage fees.
 Cloud Storage is a pay-to-use service; you will be charged according to the Cloud Storage price sheet.

 To create, deploy, and run your app:

 - Download the client library.

-- Optionally, if you have an existing app that uses the older Google Cloud Storage API, migrate your app.
+- Optionally, if you have an existing app that uses the older Cloud Storage API, migrate your app.